youyanggu/covid19_projections/about.md

 ### Baseline Comparison: C19Pro vs IHME

 If on June 1, you simply assume each state's average daily deaths from the week before will be unchanged for the next 3 weeks, you can make a better forecast than IHME for 30 out of 50 states.
+This is equivalent to extending a straight line on the daily deaths plots.

 Having no model is better than having IHME's model.